HabitatFramework/UserGuide/faq/faq.rst

 		3. Assign the OS MasterMap framework the required attributes to format them to match the required standards.
 		4. Load the attribute data into the target relational database and save the spatial and minimum attribute data in a valid HLU GIS layer format.

 	It is recommended that the conversion is performed by someone familiar with IHS and the OS MasterMap framework, expert in the configuration of the HLU Tool, experienced in advanced GIS geospatial processing, and ideally expert in SQL Server and developing data conversion routines.
-Enquiries can be made via the `ALERC forum <http://forum.lrcs.org.uk/viewforum.php?id=24>`_.
+Enquiries can be made via the ALERC forum at `forum.lrcs.org.uk/viewforum.php?id=24 <http://forum.lrcs.org.uk/viewforum.php?id=24>`_.

 **Can I hide IHS habitats that don't occur in my region from the drop-down lists?**

-	You can currently hide IHS habitats from the `Habitat` list on the IHS tab in the main window (see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details).
+	You can currently hide IHS habitats from the `Habitat` list on the IHS tab in the main window (see 'Lookup Tables' in the HLU Tool Technical Guide at `readthedocs.org/projects/hlutool-technicalguide <https://readthedocs.org/projects/hlutool-technicalguide/>`_ for details).
 There is also a planned change request to enable non-local IHS Habitats to be hidden from the `Habitat Type` list on the `Sources` tab in the main window.

 **Can several people use the tool at the same time?**